 Use equal amounts of cooked chickpeas (by volume or weight) for cooked or raw chicken or turkey.

-Find the recipe for these Easy Chickpea Patties on my Instagram page.
+See the recipe for these Chickpea Patties With Vegan Cheesy Pasta on my Instagram page.

 Use a combination of different types of beans in place of meat in meat-based recipes.
 Pinto, kidney, black, and red beans all work well in chili or soup.
 Three bean chilis are meaty and comforting.